Newrange Gold's (TSXV: NRG)

 and August 20, 2013 News Release

 In the Brazo 1 zone, scout drilling in 2014 intersected extensive zones of exhalative style bedded sulfide mineralization in an area of very sparse outcrop.
 MMI geochemistry indicates multiple, large open-ended gold and copper anomalies.
-The Company plans to simultaneously expand existing MMI geochemical coverage and detailed geological mapping to define drill targets in this area of the property.
+The Company believes this should be followed up by simultaneously expanding existing MMI geochemical coverage and detailed geological mapping to define drill targets in this area of the property.

 ) and extensive favorable metallurgical work on the large Escuela gold porphyry, the Company plans to assess the viability of completing a 43-101 compliant resource estimate based upon the improved outlook for gold prices.